-It is a priority of a business to make online presence in today’s online world.
-You build a website, you include customer testimonials, you create social media profiles, and you regularly update your Google business listing.
+It is a priority for a business to make an online presence in today’s online world.
+You build a website, you include customer testimonials, you create social media profiles, and besides that, you regularly update your Google business listing.

 However, your online reputation is not just the result of what you generate on your end—it’s all examples in which your business appears online, including online reviews.
 With the popularity and power of online review sites like Yelp, Google+, Facebook, Yellow Pages and Angie’s List, it is essential to understand the impact they have on your business, and how you can use reviews to build your online reputation.

 Let’s be honest – if you are online searching for a product or company, and reviews are available, you will take a look.
 In addition, if you happen to find unfavorable opinions, you will more than likely take your business elsewhere.
 Why take the chance of having a bad customer experience?
 On the other hand, if you see positive reviews, you might be even more convincing to check that business out.

 - 97% of consumers looked online for local businesses in 2017, with 12% looking for a local business online every day

 - 85% of consumers trust online reviews as much as personal recommendations

 - Positive reviews make 73% of consumers trust a local business more

 - 49% of consumers need at least a four-star rating before they choose to use a business

 - Responding to reviews is more important than ever, with 30% naming this as key when judging local businesses